Vijay-Nirmal/garnet/playground/Research/GarnetJsonLabReport.md

 ### Conclusion for right library

 From the above exercise, we can conclude that Newtonsoft.Json is the best fit for Garnet.
 If Newtonsoft.Json is not possible, then BlushingPenguin.JsonPath is the next best fit for Garnet but it looks like is not maintained anymore.
 We might have to fork (or move the code to Garnet) and maintain it ourselves.
+There are multiple advantage maintaining our own implementation like we can support Redis syntax of redis commands, we can customize the library to support Redis features, we can optimize the library for Garnet, etc.

 For the rest of the analyze, we will consider Newtonsoft.Json as the selected library.